1 What is a deferred payment agreement?

 You can also find more detail in our booklet:

-For general information about paying for care or nursing home fees see Paying for residential care.
+For general information about paying for care or nursing home fees see our web page about paying for residential care.